-Because many UPK programs do, in fact, partner with nearby grade schools, the investigation also revealed 5 convicted sex offenders living within 1,000 ft. of local public schools.
+Because many UPK programs do, in fact, partner with grade schools, the investigation also revealed 6 convicted sex offenders living within 1,000 ft. of local schools.
 These predators are currently illegally living too close to a school under existing law, underscoring the need to update agency reporting policies.
 They are listed below:

-Sex Offenders Residing Within 1,000 ft. of a UPK Program affiliated with a Public School
+Sex Offenders Residing Within 1,000 ft. of a UPK Program Affiliated with an Elementary School